 Finally, keep your content super simple.
 Don’t overpopulate it with images and videos just to fill your screen.
 Determine how long your video or image campaign will be based on the attention span of your avatar.

 The best content is the most memorable content.
-Powerful images and empowering messages are often most effective.
+Powerful images and messages are often the most effective.
 In the end, you want the consumer to remember who you are.

 What kind of content resonates will your audience now?
 How can you convert that to a powerful digital campaign strategy?